pragadeeshn01/Child__company_data_engineering/README.md

-Entire project is done using databricks and AWS S3.
-Free versions were used for both
+Entire project is done using free versions of Databricks and AWS S3.